-15A NCAC 7H .0208(b)(6)(B) - the amendment to this rule includes platforms in the calculation of square footage of shading impacts and clarifies that these systems are part of the allowance of shading impacts associated with docking facilities.
+15A NCAC 7H .0208(b)(6)(B) - the amendment to this rule includes platforms in the calculation of square footage of shading impacts and clarifies that floating upweller systems are part of the allowance of shading impacts associated with docking facilities.

-15A NCAC 7M .0602 - adds floating upweller systems to the definition of floating structures while 15A NCAC 7M .0603 - clarifies that FLUPSYs may be permitted as a platform at a private docking facility in accordance with 15A NCAC 7H .0208(b)(6) or at a permitted marina in accordance with 15A NCAC 7H .0208(b)(5).
-The amendments to both these rules clarify how FLUPSYs fit within the Commission's existing regulatory framework, providing guidance to property owners and a clear regulatory path to potential shellfish growers.
+15A NCAC 7M .0603 - adds floating upweller systems definition and clarifies that FLUPSYs may be permitted as a platform at a private docking facility in accordance with 15A NCAC 7H .0208(b)(6) or at a permitted marina in accordance with 15A NCAC 7H .0208(b)(5).
+The amendments to both rules clarify how FLUPSYs fit within the Commission's existing regulatory framework, providing guidance to property owners and a clear regulatory path for shellfish growers.